-The Carbon Valley Academy learning environment encourages students to achieve academic success while building strong personal character.
+The CVA learning environment encourages students to achieve academic success while building strong personal character.

 Code of Conduct and Character Trait Definitions 2018

 The Carbon Valley Academy Code of Conduct is founded on nine Character Traits.
 These are reflected in our discipline code.
 Every two months, two traits will be featured in classroom teaching and in school newsletters, (except for August during which our motto will be featured and November during which only the trait Patriotism will be the focus.)
 Individual student conduct reflecting these traits will be rewarded at a Character Celebration Assembly and during Board of Directors meetings.